 Four steps to guide you through change

-Here are the top five steps for effectively combining DEI and harassment prevention efforts.
+Here are steps for effectively combining DEI and harassment prevention efforts.

 The combination of DEI and harassment prevention, when held in a complementary way, provides an opportunity to improve business performance while addressing the legal risks around harassment and discrimination.
 By making this change and applying these concrete steps, organizations are able to take advantage of the synergies between these two types of training, ultimately reducing legal risks and making inroads towards enhancing culture and performance.